EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

-# Koodausta ja Kisailua 2023
+﻿# Koodausta ja Kisailua 2023

 ---

 ## Coding assignment: PokéHub

-The goal of this coding assignment to write a data fetcher and parser backend server to provide data to a ready-made frontend.
+The goal of this coding assignment is to write a data fetcher and parser backend server to provide data to a ready-made frontend.
 The backend fetches data from the PokéAPI API.
 PokéAPI documentation is available at https://pokeapi.co/.